Vár: Attestations

 In the Poetic Edda poem Þrymskviða, the blessing of Vár is invoked by the jötunn Þrymr after his "bride" (who is actually the god Thor disguised as the goddess Freyja) is hallowed with the stolen hammer of Thor, Mjöllnir, at their wedding:

 In the chapter 35 of the Prose Edda book Gylfaginning, High tells Gangleri (described as king Gylfi in disguise) about the ásynjur.
 High lists Vár ninth among the sixteen ásynjur he presents in the chapter and provides some information about her:

 Ninth Var: she listens to people's oaths and private agreements that women and men make between each other.
 Thus these contracts are called varar.
 She also punishes those who break them.

-In addition, Vár appears twice more in the Prose Edda.
+In addition, Vár appears twice more in the Poetic Edda.
 In chapter 75 of the Prose Edda book Skáldskaparmál Vár appears within a list of 27 ásynjur names.
 In chapter 87 the name Vár is employed in a kenning referring to the goddess Skaði ("bow-string-Vár") in the poem Haustlöng by the skald Þjóðólfr of Hvinir.
 A runic inscription inscribed on a stick from Bergen, Norway around the year 1300 records a common mercantile transaction followed by a verse from a displeased scribe that mentions Vár (edits applied per the translator's notes):